daverona/docker-cromwell/README.md

 and remove `authorized_keys` in the current directory.

-To make `cromwell` trust the host running slurmctld daemon, run this (after replace `slurmctld.example` with the slurm host's address):
+To make `cromwell` trust the host running slurmctld daemon, run this (after replace `slurmctld.example` with the address of slurm host):

 ```bash
 docker container run --rm \